Theodor Molien: Studies and work in Dorpat

-In January 1880 Molien entered the Faculty of Physics and Mathematics of the University of Dorpat (now University of Tartu) as a student of astronomy.
+In January 1880 Molien entered the Faculty of Physics and Mathematics of the Imperial University of Dorpat (now University of Tartu) as a student of astronomy.
 To support his studies his family also moved to Dorpat (now Tartu).
 In October 1883 the council of the university gave him the degree of a candidate of astronomy.
 His thesis "Bahn des Cometen 1880 III" was published in Astronomische Nachrichten No. 2510.
 His further work was supervised by the head of the chair of applied mathematics of the University of Dorpat Anders Lindstedt.
 In a report to the Faculty of Physics and Mathematics of the University of Dorpat Lindstedt acknowledges Molien as having unquestionably exceptional scientific talent (unzweifelhaft ungewöhnliche wissenschaftliche Begabung).

 In the autumn of 1883, as part of his studies Molien was sent to Leipzig for three semesters.
 There he attended lectures by Felix Klein on different fields of mathematics and worked in his seminar.
 He also attended lectures of Carl Neumann, Eduard Study, Wilhelm Killing and Georg Scheffers.
 At that time Klein was dealing with deep problems of algebra and theory of functions of a complex variable.
 Following his suggestion, Molien started to study linear transformations of elliptic functions.
 The obtained results he submitted to the Faculty of Physics and Mathematics of the University of Dorpat as a master thesis titled "Ueber die lineare Transformation der elliptischen Functionen".
 In spring 1885 Molien passed the master's exams and after the defence in the autumn of 1885 he obtained the scientific degree of a Master of Mathematics.
 In November 1885 he became a docent at the University of Dorpat.
 This position he held for 15 years.